Nenjil Thunivirundhal

 Nenjil Thunivirundhal is a 2017 Indian action drama film written and directed by Suseenthiran.
 It is shot simultaneously in Tamil and Telugu languages, the latter titled C/O Surya.
 The film stars Sundeep Kishan, Mehreen Pirzada, Vikranth, and Shathiga with Soori, Satya, and Harish Uthaman also in pivotal roles.
 Featuring music composed by D. Imman, the venture began production in December 2016 and was released on 10 November 2017.

-The film is dubbed into Hindi as C/o Surya in 2018.
+The film was dubbed into Hindi under the title of the Telugu version in 2018.

 Plot

-Kumar (Sundeep Kishan) (Surya in Telugu version) is a somewhat timid young man who, after losing his father to a negligent operation, takes care of his mother (Thulasi) and medical student sister Anuradha (Shathiga) by running a catering outfit.
-His best friend is Mahesh (Vikranth) who likes talking with his fists and the comedy duo (Soori) and (Appukutty) (in Telugu played by Satya).
-Mahesh and Anu are secretly in love, and they hide it from Kumar / Surya as it would spoil their friendship.
-Durai Pandi / Sambasivudu (Harish Uthaman) is an assassin whose modus operandi is to double-cross his clients and earn double the money for his kills.
-Ensuing circumstances seemingly make Mahesh the target of Durai Pandi / Sambasivudu.
-However, there is a twist there, and whether the good guys and their dear ones survive against the powerful and ruthless enemy forms the rest of the screenplay.
+Kumar (Surya in Telugu version) is a somewhat timid young man who, after losing his father to a negligent operation, takes care of his mother and his sister Anuradha, who is a medical student, by running a catering business.
+His best friend is Mahesh, who likes talking with his fists.
+Mahesh and Anu are secretly in love and hide it from Kumar / Surya because it would spoil their friendship.
+Durai Pandi (Sambasivudu in Telugu version) is an assassin whose modus operandi is to double-cross his clients and earn double the money for his kills.
+Ensuing circumstances seemingly make Mahesh the target of Durai Pandi.
+However, there is a twist, and whether the good guys and their dear ones survive against the powerful and ruthless enemy forms the rest of the screenplay.